-Adoption is a legal procedure in which an adult becomes the legal parent of someone who is not his or her biological child.
-While there are many legal reasons as to why people adopt stepchildren the most important is the love and caring for a child that a step parent has.
+Adoption of stepchildren in Alberta is a legal procedure in which an adult becomes the legal parent of someone who is not his or her biological child.
+While there are many legal reasons as to why people adopt stepchildren, the most important is the love and caring for a child that a stepparent has.
 While the actual relationship may not change after an adoption, adopting stepchildren has an emotional impact that can tie a family together.

 How The Adoption Process Works In Alberta